rishkwal/bitbrew/README.md

   <image src="https://github.com/user-attachments/assets/08a57f5a-099a-48c5-b37b-6c27ecc7350b" width=250/>
 </p>

 Bitbrew is a simple CLI tool to help you create and manage private Bitcoin test networks.
 It is designed to be easy to use and to provide a simple interface to the Bitcoin Core RPC API.
+It leverages the regtest mode of Bitcoin Core to create a private network that can be used for testing, development and teaching purposes.

 ## Prerequisites